arjunkc/scanner-scripts/README.md

 # TODO

+1. Deal with permissions errors on the logfile.
+1. Change logdir option to logfile.
+Make logging a little bit better.
 1. To move to different mechanism for manual duplex scanning.
-1. To test `convert_to_pdf`.
-Seems to be working.
-1. Should change behaviour just a little bit.
+Should change behaviour just a little bit.
 It should write a filelist of odd files to the directory.
 If it finds this file, then it should run the `run_even` routine, and then delete the filelist of oddfiles.
 As a backup, it should also save the `even` files as a separate file.
 So if you run scantoocr by mistake, you simply run it again, and it will delete the odd filelist, ensuring that you can rerun scantoocr right away.
 But the problem is that the `run_even` command will have the pages in reverse order.
 I suppose this can be fixed with a pdftk command manually.
 Perhaps to "clear the odd files scanned by mistake" you can have a check on the even side that does the following: if even files not equal to the number of odd files, then you delete the odd filelist, and don't create a compiled pdf output.
-1. Perhaps it's ok to have the brscan daemon run by a normal user.
-In this case, you don't need to run chown.
-Then you can remove the chown script from your thingy.
-I don't think it will make it group writeable though, since the commands mgiht not respect the ACLs.
-So shirley might not be able to organize and delete the scans.
-1. Can you replace the `wait` statements by polling the subprocess handle, run.wait() or something?
-The wait quantities can then be limits.
-Maybe run.communicate() does the same thing.
-1. Remove my `convert-compress-delete` command, or simply add it to the scripts and run it for the time being.
-1. Change logdir option to logfile.
-Make logging a little bit better.
 1. Add an installation section to the README file.
 1. Move back to sh for more portability.
 Is this really necessary?
 1. Have to modify the chown mechanism.
 I can just add this functionality.
 The unix way is to not do this.
 But it's more convenient for me if it does, so I'm going to do it.
+1. Perhaps it's ok to have the brscan daemon run by a normal user.
+In this case, you don't need to run chown.
+Then you can remove the chown script from your thingy.
+I don't think it will make it group writeable though, since the commands mgiht not respect the ACLs.
+So shirley might not be able to organize and delete the scans.
+1. Have to allow a directory argument to `run_chown`.
+Currently its being called by `convert_to_pdf` as well.
+1. Have to fix single-sided-scan.py so that it accounts for permissions properly.
+1.  ~~Can you replace the `wait` statements by polling the subprocess handle, run.wait() or something?
+The wait quantities can then be limits.
+Maybe run.communicate() does the same thing.~~
+1.  ~~Remove my `convert-compress-delete` command, or simply add it to the scripts and run it for the time being.~~
+1.  ~~To test `convert_to_pdf`.
+Seems to be working.~~
 1.  ~~Have to fix the logfile inside single-sided-scan.py.
 Currently it writes to a fixed /home/arjun directory.
 I should make this write to $HOME or something.
 I think it fails now if the logfile does not exist.~~
-1. Have to allow a directory argument to `run_chown`.
-Currently its being called by `convert_to_pdf` as well.
-1. Have to fix single-sided-scan.py so that it accounts for permissions properly.
 1.  ~~Create a new thinkpad git branch.
 Then you can merge things if necessary.~~ decided not to have a new git branch.
 Should really use .gitattributes to run scripts that customize the configuration file.
 1.  ~~Integrate double-sided-scan.py functionality into a single file.
 Has to check if device supports duplex mode.
 If it doesn't it will run the double-sided functionality that asks you to scan things twice.~~
 1.  display should see if a global logfile variable has been set and its writeable.
 If not, it should just print to screen.